-Now that Turkey dinner is over, it’s time to prepare some turkey stock.
+Wondering how to make turkey stock from carcass now that Turkey dinner is over?
 Here’s the EASIEST way to get it done.
 You won’t regret it, because this will make the most delicious, rich soup!
 Grab that turkey carcass and throw it into a saucepan!

 You will need an extra large saucepan, preferably 20-quart size.
 Break apart and/or cut the turkey carcass into smaller portions so it will fit in the pan.
 Squish every bit of that carcass in there.
 Add an onion, 2 bay leaves, 1/2 cup flat-leaf parsley, salt, pepper and 3 to 4 quarts of water.
 Make sure the carcass is completely covered by liquid.